 Well, the forecast was correct.
 The rain came in overnight Wednesday and continued most of the day Thursday.
 Mostly heavy, occasionally light with brighter sky.
 Rang builders to remind them they were three weeks late completing the repair work; said they'd ring back shortly.

 Friday returned to mostly sunny, although clouding by late afternoon.
 Took a trip by bike to Midland Chandlers at Mercia Marina for a few items.
-Contacted RCR to arrange for my free health-check on the engine.
+Contacted River Canal Rescue to arrange for my free health-check on the engine.
 Generally pottered about hoping for a call from builders saying they were coming Saturday.
 Nothing heard!

 Saturday dawned bright and sunny.
 Deteriorated during afternoon to heavy showers of hail the size of green peas, then cleared again by dinner time.
 Spent most of the day trying to source small glass shelves, then started some of the spring-cleaning before visitors start to arrive (defrost and clean fridge, strip and clean sink outlet pipe).